 Think critically about ideas in the humanities and Western thought and engage in rigorous discussion about fundamental questions of education and human existence.

 Demonstrate a coherent and comprehensive knowledge of today’s education and the state, the educational responsibility of the family and the state, the economic support of educational institutions, and the political regulation and censorship of education.

-Evaluate, synthesize and articulate the major literature, theories, practices, problems, and ethical issues discussed in their coursework
+Evaluate, synthesize, and articulate the major literature, theories, practices, problems, and ethical issues discussed in their coursework.

 Communicate effectively with clarity and sophistication in written and oral form in a variety of settings; utilize logical coherence and consistency, and the proper use of evidence and citations, in order to develop a unique, creative, and feasible solution to a specific educational problem.

-The best way for students to develop a sophisticated knowledge of education is through a careful examination of ideas, topics, and subtopics discussed by the greatest minds of Western culture across the past twenty-five centuries.
-By using a combination of primary source documents from the Great Books of the Western World and legal documents – federal and state laws, regulations and rules – the Doctor of Education program ensures that students acquire the breadth of knowledge that is the hallmark of an excellent liberal arts education while exploring the current educational environment.
+The best way for students to develop a sophisticated knowledge of education is through a careful examination of the ideas, topics, and subtopics discussed in works that are central to the field, whether classical or modern.
+By using a combination of primary source documents and federal and state laws, rules, regulations and guidelines – the Doctor of Education program ensures that students acquire the breadth of knowledge that is the hallmark of an excellent liberal arts education while exploring the current educational environment.

 - EDU 720: The Great Conversation: The Cornerstone Course ~ 4 credit hours